 Then, in early September my old boss from my original company contacted me to see if I would be interested in returning.
-The person who had taken my job was leaving, and my former boss knew I was only working part time at the time.
+The person who had taken my job was leaving, and my former boss knew I was only working part-time at that time.
 He offered me my exact salary requirement.

 He said verbatim, “if you want it, it’s yours.”
 I didn’t even have to interview for it.
 I started working there in September of 2019.

 One Year Later